Client: Guangzhou Development Industry Holding Co. Ltd.

 Through the guidance and assistance of BMT, our customers demonstrated acceptable safety levels and proper reporting of sustainable practices, raising its standards of environmental protection and social responsibility.

-BMT conducted a feasibility study including assessment of site conditions water depths, met-ocean, geotechnical, vessel traffic, safety zones, safe access, land constraints and other conditions.
-BMT evaluated several concepts to receive, store and regasify LNG, and recommended the best option.
+We conducted a feasibility study including assessment of site conditions water depths, met-ocean, geotechnical, vessel traffic, safety zones, safe access, land constraints and other conditions.
+We evaluated several concepts to receive, store and regasify LNG, and recommended the best option.